 SLC may request information from a borrower which is necessary in order to establish how much they should be repaying (Regulations 23 and 72).
-A request for information can be issued either by post or electronically as required (Regulation 8(1)).
 Where borrowers do not respond or fail to comply with a request for information, SLC has the discretion under Regulation 24 to apply financial penalties.
-Borrowers are reminded that where they either change their home address or name, they must notify SLC of the changes within 6 weeks of the change (Regulation 22(a) and (b)).
+Borrowers are reminded that where they either change their home address or name, they must notify SLC of the changes within 6 weeks of the change

+(Regulation 22(a) and (b)).
 Similarly borrowers must notify SLC of any period of residence abroad that exceeds 3 months (Regulation 72(1)).